nlgkhoi/nlgkhoi.github.io/_portfolio/portfolio-1.md

 ---
-title: "Table Detection & Structure Recognition"
+title: "Table OCR pipeline with branching mechanism to handle different types of tabular documents"
 excerpt: "An innovative approach to OCR of tables in documents, focusing on Table Detection and Structure Recognition, with the development of a robust Table Extraction Pipeline.
 Significant progress in Transformer-based model pruning enhances efficiency without compromising accuracy.<br/><img src='/images/port_1_outputs.png' style='width: 60%;'>"
 collection: portfolio
 ---